KenKundert/emborg/doc/index.rst

 The :ref:`mount command <mount>` creates a directory 'BACKUPS' and then mounts an archive or the whole repository on this directory.
 This allows you to move into the archive or repository, navigating, examining, and retrieving files as if it were a file system.
-You can used the date and archive options to select the particular archive to mount.
+Again, you can use the date and archive options to select the particular archive to mount.

 .. code-block:: bash